Social Work Profession

 - Brooks, D. (2018, November 29).
 It’s not the economy, stupid.
 New York Times, p.
 A29.

 - Carlton-LeNay, L., & Hodges, V. (1994).
 The career of Birdye Henrietta Haynes, a pioneer settlement house worker.
 Social Service Review, 68, 254–273.

 - Cauble, A. E., & Dinkel, J. M. (1999).
 Social workers and technology: Challenges of the multidisciplinary team.
 Professional Development: The International Journal of Continuing Social Work Education, 2(2), 4–12.

 - Cimbala, P. A., & Miller, R. (1999).
-The Freedmen’s Bureau and Reconstruction (Reconstructing America).
-New York, NY: Fordham University Press.
+The Freedmen’s Bureau and reconstruction (reconstructing America).
+Fordham University Press.